-Erin Shannon is a Ph.D. student in the Department of Education at the University of York in York, England with several years of experience in researching university sexual violence.
+Erin Shannon is a Ph.D. student in the Department of Education at the University of York in York, England with several years of experience in researching sexual violence in universities.
 Her supervisor is Professor Vanita Sundaram in the Centre for Research on Education and Social Justice (CRESJ).

 Erin has an M.A. with distinction in Gender, Violence and Conflict from the University of Sussex.
 Her modules included Gender Politics and Social Research; Gender, Conflict and Peace; Militarism and its Discontents; and Sex and Violence.
 Her dissertation–supervised by Professor Alison Phipps–is titled “Evelyn and Elizabeth’s Stories: Sorority Sexual Victimisation, Intra-Greek Life Power Dynamics, and the Politics of Sexual Availability.”